-Performance arrangements for the new Service for 2016/17 are centred on the delivery of the strategic priorities defined within the Community Safety Plan 2016/17.
-Under these arrangements our Local Performance and Scrutiny Committees, made up elected members, consider and scrutinise performance against our first three priorities:
+Performance arrangements for the service for 2017/18 are centred on the delivery of the strategic priorities defined within the Community Safety Plan 2017/2021.
+Under these arrangements our Local Performance and Scrutiny (LPS) Committees, made up of elected Members, consider and scrutinise performance against our first three Priorities.

-- 1 Help you to make safer and healthier choices - 2 Protect you and the environment from harm - 3 Be there when you need us
+Priority 1: Help you to make safer and healthier choices Priority 2: Protect you and the environment from harm Priority 3: Be there when you need us

-Local Performance and Scrutiny Committees are an innovative and effective way of monitoring performance across a large fire and rescue service area whilst maintaining a local focus.
+Local Performance and Scrutiny Committees are an innovative and effective way of monitoring performance across a large fire and rescue service area, whilst maintaining a local focus.
 They help foster local accountability and allow for service delivery to be tailored to local needs and expectations.

-Performance against priority 4: Making every penny count, is reviewed by the Finance, Governance and Audit Committee.
-The work of the Finance, Governance and Audit Committee allows the Authority to fulfil its wider corporate role in terms of audit, governance and financial management.
+Performance against Priority 4: Making every penny count and Priority 5: Supporting and developing our people, is reviewed by the Finance and Governance Committee, allowing the Authority to fulfil its wider corporate role in terms of audit, governance, financial and people management.

 Our priorities are supported by Key Lines of Enquiry (KLOEs), which pose specific questions against which our performance is appraised using performance indicators and commentary provided by officers throughout the year.
-A full review of service performance can be found on our website (dwfire.org.uk).
+The review of service performance can be found on our website (dwfire.org.uk).

-During 2016/17 the Service has:
+During 2017/18 the Service has:

-- delivered safety education talks to over 22,000 children and young people. - delivered 26 Youth Intervention Programme courses (Salamander, SPARC and SPARC plus) which help to deliver positive outcomes for the young people and adults who attend them. - undertaken 12,459 Safe and Well Checks supporting vulnerable people to improve their overall health and wellbeing. - delivered road safety education to over 16,900 people from across Dorset and Wiltshire. - our fire safety team undertook 706 fire safety audits, served 13 enforcement notices and 14 prohibition notices. - contributed to 1,482 Buildings Regulations consultations with local authority partners.
+- delivered safety education talks to over 31,500 children, young people and army personnel, in collaboration with key partners who jointly fund, support, coordinate, promote and deliver various schemes, such as Safe Drive Stay Alive and other initiatives, e.g. 'The Honest Truth' scheme; ad hoc education using a crashed car, driving simulation, extrication demonstrations and school talks - delivered 19 youth intervention programme courses, e.g. Salamander, SPARC, SPARC plus and Fire Cadets, which help to deliver positive outcomes for the young people and adults who attend them - undertaken over 11,900 Safe and Well Checks, supporting vulnerable people to improve their overall health and wellbeing - undertaken 1,230 fire safety audits, served 8 enforcement notices and 16 prohibition notices - contributed to 1,498 Buildings Regulations consultations